S GEORGE’S PARISH CHURCH

 REPORT OF THE PROCEEDINGS OF THE PAROCHIAL CHURCH COUNCIL.

-1.3 The Council’s Annual Meeting was held on the 8th May last, with the usual items of business, namely, the election of officers for the year, ie. Andrew Pinkett as Hon.
+- The Council’s Annual Meeting was held on the 9th June last, with the usual items of business, namely, the election of officers for the year, ie. Andrew Pinkett as Hon.
 Treasurer and myself as Hon.
 Secretary.
 Mr Michael Nicholson was elected as Lay Vice Chairman.
 The meeting also considered the terms of office of the Lay Members of the Council and the appointment of Committees and Groups.

-1.4 This has been a further busy period for the Council considering the present circumstances and ensuring the appropriate Risk Assessments have been carried out and measures taken to ensure the Church and any activities allowed have been secure as far Health and Safety and Safeguarding Regulations are concerned.
+- This has been a further busy period for the Council considering the present circumstances and ensuring the appropriate Risk Assessments have been carried out and measures taken to ensure the Church and any activities allowed have been secure as far Health and Safety and Safeguarding Regulations are concerned.
 The meetings have been well attended.
 As indicated above, reports have been received at each meeting from the various committees and Groups.
+We have also with the help of Choir members publicised social events and services ie, Christmas and Easter on Social Media namely, a Facebook page, Instagram and “TikTok” and linked to our website.
 The Fabric Committee have kept Council updated on the progress of work being undertaken and details of the repairs, which have been completed throughout the period.
-The Council
+The work of applying for grants towards the costs of these works for the West Window is proceeding, with the help of Mark Brunton.
+However, having regard to the Architect’s Quinquennial Report and the work arising from this, the Council have decided in order to make the Church building more sustainable for the next, say 20 years or so, to apply for National Lottery Heritage Funding for the West End project together with the urgent works required arising from the Quinquennial Report.
+This is all with the help of the Architect and the help of a new firm of consultants, Craigmyle who specialise in this type of bidding.

 1.6.
 There have been some items of correspondence received, which. have been considered and decisions made on how to take them forward.

 1.7.
 With regard to Finance, the Council has recognised we continue to have difficulties due to the current economic situation.
 Thus, we have kept a close eye with the help of the Hon Treasurer between the levels of the working balances this year and last.
 The Council has reviewed all our charges and fees and made some increases in local charges.
-As far as the Parish Share is concerned we met our pledge to the Diocese of £48000 in 2024.
-We had originally pledged to pay £30,000 Parish Share this year.
-However, HMRC have not paid us Gift Aid for 2023 yet, despite several enquiries, and this poses a question mark for 2024.
-On top of this utility bills have been high and over budget together with church maintenance, thus we have reduced the amount paid each
+As far as the Parish Share is concerned we could not meet our pledge to the Diocese of £30000 in 2025.
+We have pledged to pay £12500 Parish Share this year but due to the financial situation early in the year we had to reduce the payments and at the year end we paid £12400.

 2.1.
 During this Interregnum our normal services along with other activities, ie, weddings, funerals, baptisms, Lent Course have continued, due to help from Margaret our Reader, Helen Brunton, Ann Lilley Vivienne Barke, Gordon Wightman and the Servers, Flower Arrangers and others.
 In particular, I must thank our Retired Clergy for their contribution to keeping our services going.
 I must thank everyone who has helped to keep everything going as normal.